osherson/CMSAnalysis-Diphotons/README.md

 To produce RPV signals, do
 ```
-python python/MakeSignal.py --massrange 500 3000 25 --normalize --no4J
+python python/MakeSignal.py --massrange 500 3000 25 --normalize --no4J --trim
 ```
 The command above creates an RPV signal every 25 GeV from 500 GeV to 3000 GeV, binned in 1 GeV bins, and normalized.
 The script uses the vertical template morphing technique inplemented by ROOT's ```RooIntegralMorph``` to create interpolated templates at masses for which a picotree is unavailable.
 The option ```--no4J``` refers to the newest selection criteria without the four-jet mass cut.
+The option ```--trim``` removes bins with one MC event before normalizing.
 More options can be found by running:
 ```
 python python/MakeSignal.py -h
 ```